Artificial intelligence in manufacturing: Lean vs. Industry 4.0By Will Dutton on April 7, 2021

 Manufacturing is changing.
 But this isn’t anything new; the industry has a long-standing reputation for embracing change, innovation, and new ways of working.

 The rise of artificial intelligence (AI) in manufacturing means that many businesses are now gearing up for the next chapter of their transformation journey, with Industry 4.0 front of mind for many.
-In fact, McKinsey research found that 68% now see AI as a strategic priority.

 The role of artificial intelligence in manufacturing

 AI is helping manufacturers navigate through uncertainty, empowering them to be more reactive, more agile, and more consistent with their decision making.
 However, there’s much more to AI than shiny robots on your factory floor and some of the other applications that first spring to mind when people talk about 4.0.